 This document lists recommended practices for formatting and describing American Standard Code for Information Interchange (ASCII) encoded data files, such that the files will be self-describing and adhere to common conventions.

 The ASCII File Format Guidelines for Earth science data was recommended for use in NASA Earth science data systems in 2016.

 NASA Earth Science Community Recommendations for Use

 These guidelines address a number of common-sense practices that can make data files encoded in ASCII more widely useful.
-The recommendations were developed by a community of users from the NASA Earth science data systems community.
+The recommendations were developed by a community of users from NASA's ESDS community.
 The guidelines are meant to inform teams of basic practices that will provide for greater interoperability among systems that use data encoded in ASCII.